-The total revenue from all the subsidiaries of the Company in aggregate during the year under review was at ₹ 628.86 Crores resulting in an overall contribution of 16.76% of the consolidated revenue.
+The total revenue from all the subsidiaries of the Company in aggregate during the year under review was at ₹ 648.77 Crores resulting in an overall contribution of 17.67% of the consolidated revenue.

-Pursuant to the provisions of Section 129(3) of the Companies Act, 2013 read with Rule 5 of the Companies (Accounts) Rules, 2014, a statement containing salient features of the financial statements of the Company's Subsidiaries, Associates and Joint Ventures in detail in Form AOC-1 is enclosed to the financial statement of the Company in Page No 210.
+Pursuant to the provisions of Section 129(3) of the Companies Act, 2013 read with Rule 5 of the Companies (Accounts) Rules, 2014, a statement containing salient features of the financial statement of the Company's subsidiaries, Associates and Joint Ventures in detail in Form AOC-1 is enclosed to the financial statement of the Company in Page No 198.